aristovinceselvanathan/TIPS/src/Assignment1/Readme.md

 ## Challenges encountered
 I encountered some challenges while working on this program:
 - Converting the string to integer: I had used the Convert class method ToInt32 to covert the string to integer.
-- Handle the Zero Division Error : I had to make implicitly cast the integer to float.
-So that it will show infinity.
+- Handle the Zero Division Error : I had to make use of if condition to check the divisor is zero or not.If Yes, it will show infinity.
 - Standardization errors: I take care about the proper indentation and white spaces in the program.